 When using oxaliplatin in combination with leucovorin, irinotecan and 5-fluorouracil, beyond the information contained in the leaflet of oxaliplatin, the information in the leaflets of each of the other drugs as part of combination therapy should also be checked.

 Pregnancy

-For use in pregnant women, see section 4.6:"Pregnecy and lactation"
+For use in pregnant women, see section 4.6.

 Fertility